openboy2012/DDCollectionViewFlowLayout/README.md

 # DDCollectionViewFlowLayout
-a CollectionViewFlowLayout implement the Waterfall Effect
+a CollectionViewFlowLayout implement the Waterfall Effect, it's also supported mutiple sections.
+you can custom the header & footer, you also can custom the UICollectionViewCell.

 ##Effects
 <img src="http://ipa-download.qiniudn.com/loadingmore.gif" width="276"/>